Building AI Agents with the Vercel AI SDK

 Building a Simple Multi-Step Agent

-Notice how we're not telling it when to use the calculator, just that it's available.
-The magic of the agent is that it will reason about the problem and decide for itself when a tool is necessary.
+Notice how we're not telling it when to use the calculator, just that it is available.
+The useful bit is that the model can reason about the problem and decide when a tool is necessary.

 // lib/agents/math-agent.ts